 Investment income.
 Investment income includes interest earned on mortgage revenue bonds, PHC Certificates, and MBS.
-This income increased in the second quarter of 2014 as compared to the second quarter of 2013 by approximately \$1.6 million due to offsetting factors.
-Approximately \$2.5 million of the increase in investment income is the result of the addition of the Greens Property, Avistar on the Boulevard, Avistar at Chase Hill, Avistar at the Crest, Renaissance Apartments, Avistar on the Hills Apartments, Avistar at the Oaks Apartments, Avistar in 09 Apartments, Vantage at Harlingen Apartments, Tyler Park Townhomes, Westside Village, Lake Forest, Copper Gate, The Palms at Premier Park, The Suites on Paseo, Harden Ranch Apartments and Decatur-Angle Apartments mortgage revenue bonds, PHC Certificates, and the MBS.
-These increases were offset by a decrease of approximately \$683,000 of investment income due to the redemption of the Iona Lakes mortgage revenue bond and the completion of the foreclosure of Woodland Park mortgage revenue bond in the second quarter of 2013 and the redemption of the Lost Creek mortgage revenue bond in first quarter 2014.
+This income increased in the third quarter of 2014 as compared to the third quarter of 2013 by approximately \$1.7 million due to offsetting factors.
+Approximately \$2.9 million of the increase in investment income is the result of the addition of the Avistar on the Boulevard, Avistar at Chase Hill, Avistar at the Crest, Renaissance Apartments, Avistar on the Hills Apartments, Avistar at the Oaks Apartments, Avistar in 09 Apartments, Vantage at Harlingen Apartments, Tyler Park Townhomes, Westside Village, Lake Forest, Copper Gate, The Palms at Premier Park, The Suites on Paseo, Harden Ranch Apartments, Decatur-Angle Apartments, Live 929 Apartments, Bruton Apartments, and Heritage Square mortgage revenue bonds.
+These increases were offset by a decrease of approximately \$980,000 of investment income due to the recognition of the Greens Property sale in the third quarter of 2013, the redemption of the Iona Lakes mortgage revenue bond and the completion of the foreclosure of Woodland Park mortgage revenue bond in the second quarter of 2014, and the redemption of the Lost Creek mortgage revenue bond in the first quarter of 2014.